 Diversity and Inclusion: DREAM Office

-- Admissions workshops
+- Application Assistance: Advising and Admissions workshops

-- Peer mentoring
+- Peer mentoring and support

 - Support Programs during graduate school (transition courses, tutoring, textbooks and more)

 In 2005, the Office of Diversity Services started as a result of student activism.
 Our office demanded that the school do more to increase student diversity.
 For the next ten (10) years, dedicated efforts were developed to increase the student diversity and in 2012, the office expanded in hiring an Outreach Coordinator.
 The office was and is composed of two staff members and also a cadre of student staff (GRADS Coordinators) and volunteers (GRADS Ambassadors) to ensure that DEIB (diversity, equity, inclusion and belonging) efforts are fully maintained.
 Outreach over the years has been targeted to a variety of institutions, such as California State Schools, other UCs, private colleges, community colleges, HBCUs, HSIs and high schools.

 In 2005, the underrepresented minority population at BPH was 5%.
 In 2015, that number increased to 17%.
 Our goal is to have a student population that mirrors the demographics of the State of California, who will become shovel ready to tackle the pressing public health issues facing our most vulnerable community members.